John Brooks (governor): Family and legacy

 In 1774 Brooks married Lucy Smith, with whom he had five children; two of them died young.
 His two sons were both active in the United States military.
 One of his sons, Marine Corps First Lieutenant John Brooks, Jr., was killed in action at the Battle of Lake Erie in 1813.
 His other son, Alexander Scammel Brooks, was a lieutenant colonel in the Army and was killed in a steamboat explosion in Florida in 1836.
-Through Alexander, his great-grandson was Edward L. Keyes.
+Through Alexander, his grandson-in-law was Edward L. Keyes.

 The Maine towns of Brooks, established in 1816, and Brooksville, founded in 1817, were named for him.